SKVKPandey/HonestClock/README.md

 HonestClock is an application that helps you to track your screen time wisely.

 ## Progress Till Now
-We have Developed the Front-End Part Completly and Working on the Back-End and Database of Application.
+We have Developed the Front-End and Back-End Part Completly.

+## Team Members
+Anshu
+Shashank
+Harsh

 ## Versions Of Python And Its Packages That Support HonestClock Application
 <br>- Python 3.6+</br>